My Dinner

 • Test your oven.
 Flammkuchen likes to be baked hot, but every oven is different.
 When baking the cake for the first time, keep an eye on it, so it does not crisp up too much.

-• Flammkuchen with smoked salmon and leeks
+• Flammkuchen with smoked salmon and spring onions, leeks, or rocket salad

-Flammkuchen Slices
+Vegetarian Flammkuchen

 How to serve Flammkuchen?